 This fire pit was popular with students.
-It was constructed of four logs that created a boundary or a safety “circle,” and then behind these she built four benches to accomodate her eight students.
+It was constructed of four logs that created a boundary or a safety “circle,” and then behind these, she built four benches to accommodate her eight students.
 When, later, her class grew to ten, and soon after that to fourteen, she expanded the circle.
 This was necessary due to the pandemic’s need for social distancing.
 They expanded the circle and added two smaller benches around the fire pit.

-“After that we built a mud kitchen from scrap wood and a smaller table along with it,” says Arteaga.
+“After that, we built a mud kitchen from scrap wood and a smaller table along with it,” says Arteaga.
 This was a big hit.
 As she says, “That mud kitchen has offered so much creative play and is a busy place every day!”
 And the classroom has continued evolving, always becoming a bit more formal and easier to study in.
-They’ve lashed a log to two trees in order to accommodate a black board.
+They’ve lashed a log to two trees in order to accommodate a blackboard.
 And most recently, Arteaga added a weather station where she and her students have been collecting data for the last three weeks.

 “The work is never done,” she says, “and I plan to do much more in the years to come!”
 She’s thankful for all of the help that she’s received in this big project.
 Much of the scrap wood came from lumber that was used by parent volunteers over the summer to build pavilions for outdoor classrooms.
-And local lumber yards alsodonated scrap wood.
-It’s been a community effort, and one that her students got to be intimately involved in.
+And local lumber yards also donated scrap wood.
+It’s been a community effort and one that her students got to be intimately involved in.
 In many ways, this is the culmination of a dream that Arteaga has had for many years.

 Finding Inspiration in a Documentary